I wondered now and then.

-Prior to 1962 California’s Asians were Japanese, Chinese and Filipinos, most of who were born in the USA or Hawaii.
+Before 1962 California’s Asians were Japanese, Chinese and Filipinos, most of who were born in the USA or Hawaii.
 Hawaii was a tad foreign as it was not a state until 1959.
 California towns had their Chinatown, even if only a restaurant or two, as remnants of what once were segregated Chinese ghettos.
-The Chinese, while on the right side during World War ll were still often referred to as Chinamen or the more racial denigration term, Chinks.
+The Chinese, while on the correct side during World War II were still often referred to as Chinamen or the more racial denigration term, Chinks.
 Among the general population, however, there just weren’t that many, except in San Francisco Chinatown.
 There were a few Chinese in public schools who drifted through unnoticed.
 Most still lived in a “Chinatown” and didn’t mix with others.
-Their exposure to whites was limited to serving chop-suey or perhaps a source of illegal firecrackers on Fourth of July.
+Their exposure to whites was limited to serving chop-suey or perhaps a source of illegal firecrackers on the Fourth of July.
 Almost all were Cantonese and short.

 The Japanese, more numerous, were scattered among the white population after their WW II internment which was never discussed.
-The Chinese worked hard, the Japanese worked even harder.
+The Chinese worked hard; the Japanese worked even harder.
 They were obsessed with achievement.
 Their children took many of the academic honors in schools.
 They gained respect after their terrible treatment during the war due to heroics of the 442nd Regiment, the most decorated unit in the history of American warfare, their inconspicuous manners and hard work, often in self-employment as cleaners or landscapers.
 Still, they were known as “Japs”.

-Mexicans were the largest race minority.
+Mexicans were the largest racial minority.

 They consisted of two groups, those who spoke English and considered themselves white regardless of skin color and those who spoke Mexican, were dark complexed and did farm work.
 Those who considered themselves white often could trace their ancestry back to Spanish days, even to land grants, (stolen from them by the 49’ers once the gold ran out), which made them the true natives.
 A few, especially the poorer, were probably remnants of aboriginal Indians.

-The farm worker Mexicans, unlike today, also were usually born in the US, typically Texas or Arizona and followed migrant fruit picking harvests as a family.
+The farmworker Mexicans, unlike today, also were usually born in the US, typically Texas or Arizona and followed migrant fruit picking harvests as a family.

 For my generation, born after WW II, race, even religion, were just not as big deals as they were for our parents and even for them their importance was waning.
 Hispanic and white marriages had become common enough not to turn heads.
-Portuguese and Italians, some darker than a light skinned mulatto, mixed freely and inter married with blond whites.
+Portuguese and Italians, some darker than a light-skinned mulatto, mixed freely and intermarried with blond whites.
 There already were a few Asian/white marriages but almost always an Asian woman married to a white man.
 Hubby and I, therefore, meet a norm of sorts.

 Racial taboos were crumbling.
-For mixed religious marriages the big deal was the non-Catholic signing off to raise the children Catholic and separate grave sites in Catholic versus public cemeteries on death.
+For mixed religious marriages, the big deal was the non-Catholic signing off to raise the children Catholic and separate gravesites in Catholic versus public cemeteries on death.

 I never experienced overt prejudice growing up.
 I was proud to be me, Asian-Catholic.
 My marriage to a white non-Catholic gave me pause but seemed normal enough.
 Race was something new arrivals worried about more than locals.

-Dad, however, as a Chinese with a Filipina wife, passed a greater racial crossover than I. Asians tended to be more race conscious than whites.
+Dad, however, as a Chinese with a Filipina wife, passed a greater racial crossover than I. Asians tended to be more race-conscious than whites.
 Chinese tended not to even marry other Chinese outside their ethnic group.
 Dad crossed an Asian racial divide with a Filipina wife.
-His dating white women crossed a greater lingering white racial cultural taboo.
+His dating white women crossed a greater lingering white racial-cultural taboo.
 His blithe comments about white devils didn’t mean he was concerned about my marrying one.
-He went out with white women, and considered himself superior to others.
+He went out with white women and considered himself superior to others.

 Like Dad, I considered myself superior too.
-Dad’s supercilious attitude was more tenuous due to our financial situation but mine had a strong foundation based on school performance, work, savings, sewing and cooking.
+Dad’s supercilious attitude was more tenuous due to our financial situation but mine had a strong foundation based on school performance, work, savings, sewing, and cooking.

 I didn’t feel uneasy being Asian until the Vietnam War.
-The war brought young veterans home who often carried a stigma about Asians or “gooks” as they said.
+The war brought young veterans home who often carried a stigma against Asians or “gooks” as they said.
 They resented the South Vietnamese, who they despised as weak and hated the Viet Cong and North Vietnamese who tried to kill them.
 Like Buster Crabbe, however, in the old serial, Flash Gordon, many were attracted to the seductive Asia stereotype of Princess Aura, Emperor Ming’s faux Asian daughter on the planet Mongo.

 Many returning Vietnam veterans made uninvited advances towards me.
-They approached boldly to talk, even when I was pushing two kids in a stroller with wedding ring obvious to see.
-I didn’t perceive their advances as compliments.
+They approached boldly to talk, even when I was pushing two kids in a stroller with a wedding ring obvious to see.
+I didn't perceive their advances as compliments.

 I heard stories of dance floors in Asia filled with naked young Oriental girls, ordered by the number worn on a necklace or bracelet, the tag number their only attire.
 The war in Vietnam generated multitudes of desperate "boom-boom girls".
-To me the bold approaches were calls for my number, each a demeaning insult.
-My embarrassment and smile to get away seemed to encourage them as I assumed they generalized me as another Oriental, cheap whore.
+To me, the bold approaches were calls for my number, each a demeaning insult.
+My embarrassment and smile to getaway seemed to encourage them as I assumed, they generalized me as another Oriental, cheap whore.

 Asian men didn’t make unwanted advances but Asians too have degrading racial stereotypes with Filipino at the bottom of the Asian pecking rungs.
 They know at first glance I’m not Japanese or Chinese.
 The Chinese may or may not recognize my being part Chinese but they know I am not all Chinese.
 They lump me in the uncertain category of mixed or Filipino, knowing also I was born in the US or entered very young solely by my stride and stance.
 My uncertain Oriental racial status puts me a step below Filipinos who were the least racist.
 It was easiest for me to be friends with them.
-There were also a few Filipinas who married US military when he was stationed there.
+There were also a few Filipinas who married US military personnel when the husband was stationed there.

 My Mountain View girlfriends were white or Filipino married women, mostly older.
 They weren’t prejudiced.
-The white ones often made comments such as I was sultry and exotic, innocently but to me it was too close to Princess Aura or Asian “boom-boom” girl.
+The white ones often made comments such as I was sultry and exotic, innocently but to me, it was too close to Princess Aura or Asian "boom-boom” girl.

 I too, however, was guilty of stereotyping, even Asians.
 With the Vietnam War, Vietnamese began migrating to the US which turned into a torrent as the war became lost.
 Many were former Vietnam government officials, desperate boat people or war brides.
 In my prejudice, they were responsible for my elder brother’s death, ex corrupt government official, army deserter or “boom boom girl.

 Married, I’d joined a cooking group which rotated meals from member to member houses.
 The host prepared her version of a 3-course gourmet meal which tended to be more of a gourmet wine fest for the women and a beer bust for the men.
-Always on the lookout for ethnic variations a Vietnamese woman eventually was coaxed to join.
+Always on the lookout for ethnic variations, a Vietnamese woman eventually was coaxed to join.
 She was a war bride with family, if any, left behind.

 As usual, the men and women segregated into two groups after dinner.
 With a second or perhaps third glass of wine, one woman, our Mexican menu connection, asked the Vietnamese woman.

-“Nhung, what was the war like?”
+“Nhung, what was the warlike?”